 However, the hurdles for such a business are still high even after the EU regulation.
 If the EU approval fails to materialize, the advanced costs for planning such a business are lost.
 This is a risk that a European company must take into account.

 In addition, it will be difficult for a European company to find a financing bank that will share the risk of this transaction.
 Banks, while included in the EU regulation, need to be aware of potential reputational damage in the U.S. if the bank's Cuba arrangement becomes public in the U.S.

 Despite the remaining risks for European companies, the German Foreign Office describes economic relations between Cuba and Germany as having improved over the past 5 years.

 There is a German office for the promotion of trade and investment in Cuba.
 German companies are mainly represented in the energy and health sectors, as well as in the tourism industry.
 However, these economic relations still depend heavily on U.S. foreign policy.
 If the regulations surrounding the embargo were to be tightened by the U.S., this would also affect the economic relationship between the EU and Cuba.
 The U.S. economic embargo therefore continues to have a major impact on Cuba, even though there are now certain loopholes for European companies created by the EU Commission.

 Council Regulation (EC) No 2271/96 of 22 November 1996 on protection against the effects of the extraterritorial application of legislation adopted by a third country, and of measures based thereon or resulting therefrom

 Germany and Cuba: Bilateral relations - Federal Foreign Office (auswaertiges-amt.de)

-As Special Matter Expert Sanctions Compliance, Mr Jan-Ole Vietz is responsible for news on the topic of sanctions.
-Together with the AFC team, he will continue to monitor global sanctions policy and summarise the most important developments for you.
+As Special Matter Expert Sanctions Compliance, Mr. Jan-Ole Vietz is responsible for the news around the topic of sanctions.
+Together with the AFC team, he will continue to monitor global sanctions policy and summarize the most important developments for you.